-Revised [COA(Sec) - s.14(a)-(b) & s.15; COA(Pri) - s.14(a) & s.15; COA(Sp) - s.15(a)-(b) & s.16] (c) The Permanent Secretary may approve charging of Tong Fai in a school where applicable.
-No Tong Fai should be charged to primary classes and Secondary 1-3 except with the permission of the Permanent Secretary.
+COA(Pri) - s.14(a) & s.15; COA(Sp) - s.15(a)-(b) & s.16]

+and Secondary 1-3 except with the permission of the Permanent Secretary.
 Unless otherwise permitted in writing by the Permanent Secretary, the amount of Tong Fai should be collected on an equal monthly instalment basis payable on or after the first school day of each month, normally from September to June.
-However, the Incorporated Committee Management may, on iustifiable grounds, require payment of the September instalment to be made not earlier than 1 August. (updated on 1 September 2009)
+However, the Incorporated Management Committee may, on justifiable grounds, require payment of the September instalment to be made not earlier than 1 August.